nicholasproietti/BGK/README.md

 # BGK
-Time-dependent and space-dependent evolutions for the Maxwellian distribution function using the Bhatnagar–Gross–Krook (BGK) (relaxation) collision operator
+Time-dependent and spatially-dependent evolutions for the Maxwellian distribution function using the Bhatnagar–Gross–Krook (BGK) (relaxation) collision operator